Algarve-Tourist.com

 Mercado Municipal de Loulé

-Inside, the market maintains the authentic bustle of provincial Portuguese life.
-Local farmers arrange displays of seasonal fruits and vegetables harvested that morning from surrounding fields.
-Fishmongers present the day's catch on marble slabs, while butchers prepare traditional Portuguese cuts to waiting customers.
-The air fills with the aromas of regional specialties - piri-piri, cured hams, and local cheeses.
+Inside, the market serves its original purpose: feeding the town.
+Local farmers arrange seasonal produce harvested that morning from surrounding fields.
+Fishmongers present the day's catch on marble slabs.
+Butchers prepare traditional Portuguese cuts while customers wait.
+The air carries piri-piri, cured ham, and the sharp tang of regional cheese.

 Mercado Municipal de Loulé